-Introduction to Cycle Counting
+Definition of Cycle Counting

-Cycle counting is a periodic analysis of inventory in a storage location which is conducted through the counting of samples instead of physically counting the entire inventory available, so as to quickly have an accurate estimate of the inventory available without causing a stop to the day to day working as is the case with physically counting every unit.
+Cycle counting is a periodic analysis of inventory in a storage location which is conducted through the counting of samples instead of physically counting the entire inventory available so as to quickly have an accurate estimate of the inventory available without causing a stop to the day-to-day working as is the case with physically counting every unit.

 Whereas, in the case of periodic inventory management, according to the need of the company, at periodic intervals, the inventory is calculated and tallied with sales and purchase records to get the stock of the goods.
-This process is a tedious and time consuming one and therefore many organizations implement the Cycle counting procedures, where they implement the sampling method instead of counting each unit.
+This process is a tedious and time-consuming one, and therefore many organizations implement the Cycle counting procedures, where they implement the sampling method instead of counting each unit.

 Types of Cycle Counting

 This method is applied in the initial phases of cycle counting because this is the time when a proper counting methodology is being formulated for the specific organization under analysis.
-Here the same groups of items are counted several times during a short period of time to understand the in and out movements of these items and then coming up with an optimum counting technique and eliminating the counting errors that are being committed over time.
+Here the same groups of items are counted several times during a short period of time to understand the in and out movements of these items and then come up with an optimum counting technique and eliminate the counting errors that are being committed over time.

 Cycle Counting Procedure